shardullavekar/android-sdk/ReadMe.md

      * [Receiving Payment result in the main activity](#receiving-payment-result-in-the-main-activity)
    * [Integration Check](#integration-check)
    * [Debugging](#debugging)

+## Sample App
+Yes, we have a Sample app that is integrated with SDK.
+You can either use to a Base for your project or have a look at the integration in action.
+Check out the Documentation of the Sample App [here](https://github.com/Instamojo/android-sdk-sample-app/blob/master/ReadMe.md).

 ## Installation   [ ![Download](https://api.bintray.com/packages/dev-accounts/maven/sdks/images/download.svg) ](https://bintray.com/dev-accounts/maven/sdks/_latestVersion)
 ### Include SDK